djwbrown/audio-signature-matching/README.md

 ![screenshot](./images/screenshot.png)

 ##Current status
 At this point recording, playback, and audio signature creation are working.
-However, the parameters for finding local maxima signature points could use some tuning.
+However, the parameters for finding local maxima in the signature creation step could use some tuning.
+Matching of signatures is not yet implemented.